Wheel repair

 Define the wheel repair offer

-Decide whether the workshop needs cosmetic touch-up, straightening, diamond cutting, automated wheel painting, OEM color support, or a complete wheel profit-center route.
+Decide whether the workshop needs cosmetic touch-up, straightening, diamond cutting, automated wheel painting, OEM color support, or a complete wheel profit-center option.

 Separate dirty and clean processes

-Blasting, sanding, and surface preparation should be reviewed separately from painting, clear coat, extraction, and customer-facing finish quality.
+Blasting, sanding, and surface preparation should be reviewed separately from painting, clear coat, extraction, and customer-visible finish quality.

 Match equipment to real volume